Soulfull/broccoli/README.md

 ---

 ## About
-It is a simple application for users email subscription.
+It is a simple, mobile friendy, application for users email subscription.
 The app uses `Typescript` for strict type checking, `React` for working with DOM, `Webpack` for building project and `jest` for unit testing.
 For working with styles, Broccoli supports `CSS Modules`.
 I decided not to use any state manager, because of the simplicity of the app.

 ## Installation